rkusa/plasmid/README.md

 Gets the value for local `key`.

+### host.cleanup()

+Propagate the host's view through the cluster.
+Values that known within the whole cluster are removed.

+This method is not called automatically and has du be used when implementing a gossip protocol using `plasmid`.

 ### host.exchange([opts])

 Create a transform stream used to receive digests and respond with deltas accordingly (through whatever transport channel you want).
 The behavior of the stream can be adjusted with the following options: